embeddedart/docs/docs/blog/python/python-virtual-environment/index.md

 virtualenv venv
 ```
 <br>
-Now if you are in same directory then type,
+To activate, if you are in same directory then type,
 ```
 venv\Scripts\activate
 ```